VrajPatel0810/Tableau-BI-SalesTracker/README.md

 * Data Engineer
 * Business Analyst

-Feel free to connect with me on [https://www.linkedin.com/in/vraj-patel-68310b188/].
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/vraj-patel-68310b188/) or reach out for walkthroughs and demo access.